neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

-Updated CanvasXpress JS libraries to 22.9 due to important bug fixes
+Updated CanvasXpress JS libraries to 23.3 to incorporate bug fixes

 ---